 As you lower your body toward the ground you are performing the eccentric part of a push up.
 On the opposite side, as you push your body back up toward a full plank you are performing the concentric push up.

-An eccentric exercises is when you control the lengthening part of an exercise instead of rushing through it.
-Any exercise can be eccentric focused.
+An eccentric exercise is when you control the lengthening part of an exercise instead of rushing through it.
+Any exercise can be eccentrically focused.

 Eccentric training is when you place emphasis or increase the tempo on the lengthening part of an exercise and perform slow, long, contractions.